turtleangWu/pixyll/_posts/2019-06-08-framework-for-potential-based-analysis.md

 $$f^*(y)=max_{x\in \mathbb{R}^K}\left\{\langle x,y \rangle -f(x) \right\}. $$

-In online learning problems, our decision sets are often constrained.
+In online learning problems, our decision sets are often constrained (probability simplex in this post).
 Therefore, for constrained convex set $A\subset \mathbb{R}^K$, we define

 $$(f+\mathcal{I}_A)^*(y)=max_{x\in A}\left\{\langle x,y \rangle -f(x) \right\}. $$